tomasdembelli/the-go-programming-language/README.md

 The `&` operator yields the address of a variable, and the `*` operator retrieves the variable that the pointer refers to.

+## Program Structure

+**What is a programming language?**
+- One builds large programs from small set of constructs.
+- Variables store values.
+- Simple expressions are combined into larger ones with operations like addition and subtraction.
+- Basic types are collected into aggregates like arrays and structs.
+- Expressions are used in statements whose execution order is determined by `control-flow` statements like `if` and `for`.
+- Statements are grouped into functions for isolation and reuse.
+- Functions are gathered into source files and packages.

+### Names

+There are 25 keywords that are reserved, like `if`, `for`, etc.

+There are around 30 predeclared names like `int`, `true`, `nil`.
+They are not reserved.
+But, reusing them requires special cases and care.

+Package names are always in lower case.
+If an entity start with an upper case then it is exported and available outside of the package.

+Names should be short.
+However, if it is used outside of its own package, more expressive names can be used.
+The larger the scope of a name, the longer and more meaningful it should be.

+Stylistically, camelCase is used, but not enforced.
+Acronyms and initialisms like ASCII and HTML are always used in the same case: **correct** `escapeHTML`, **incorrect** `escapeHtml`.

+### Declarations

+A `declaration` names a `program entity` and `specifies` some or all of its `properties`.

+There are 4 major type of declarations: `var`, `const`, `type`, `func`.

+Local declarations are `visible` only within the function in which they are declared.

+At the end of running a function, `control` and any results are then returned to the caller.

+### Variables

+The general variable declaration form:

+`var name type = expression` : The expression is the initial value.

+Other options:

+`var name = expression`: The type is determined by the initializer expression.

+Or,

+`var name type` : The initial value is the `zero value` for the type.

+Zero values:
+- `0` for numbers
+- `false` for booleans
+- `""`, empty string, for strings
+- `nil` for interfaces and `reference types` (slice, pointer, map, channel, function)

+The zero value of an aggregate type like an `array` or a `struct` has the zero value of all its elements or fields.

+Zero value mechanism ensures that a variable always holds a well-defined value of its type.
+There is no such thing as an uninitialized variable in Go, which prevents unpredictable errors.

+Short variable declaration can only be used in functions.

+`a := 5` equals to `var a int = 5`

+If we wanted `a` to be a `float64` type with the same initial value we had to use the long declaration.
+See [test](./types/types_test.go).

+`var a float64 = 5`